mdb/mdb.github.io/content/blog/2022-11-29-kubernetes-controllers.md

 To fix this, remove the `COPY api/ api/` from the `Dockerfile`.

-Now, build the `sidecar-injector` image:
+...and build the `sidecar-injector` image:

 ```
 make docker-build